echo-webkom/ludo/README.md

 Ludo has a central API which handles interacting with the database and GitHub.
 The API is meant to be a generic tool to create different kinds of project management applications, or _boards_.
 Ludo only assigns basic relations between models such as items and boards, and allowes the board client to determine how everything should work.

-The API is also designed to be easily self-hosteable using a SQLite backend.
+The API is also designed to be easily self-hostable using a SQLite backend.

 <div align="center">